bhdevops-sys/landing_monitoring/landing_monitoring.md

 1. Set up your **SQL Azure** database to support incoming data.
 2. Configure the AppSheet application to connect to the database securely.
 3. Test all functionalities thoroughly to ensure they are operating correctly.
-4. Publish the application for participating fishermen to access.
+4. Deploy/Publish the application for participating fishermen to access.

 ---